 Minimum age 18 for students attending independently.
 Under 18s welcome to attend with a participating parent.

-There are no upper age limits, other than keeping up with the class.
+There are no upper age limits.

 Can men do Yoga?
 Are there many Men in class?